dprophete/stella_sync/README.md

 - run `./stella_sync.js --dir <sharpcap img dir> --server <the exact ip/port of the server>`
 - this will monitor the shapcap dir, send the images to the server for platesolving, and then properly center/orient stellarium.

+examples
+---
+- `./stella_sync.js --port 9000`: run the platesolving server on port 9000
+- `./stella_sync.js --dir ~/shapcap --pattern '*/test/*'`: watches sharpcap dir, but only for targets named 'test' and does the whole platesolving locally
+- `./stella_sync.js --dir ~/shapcap --pattern '*/test/*' --server http://127.20.10.2:9000`: watches sharpcap dir, but only for targets named 'test' and uses a remote server for platesolving
+- `./stella_sync.js --port 9000`: run the platesolving server on port 9000
+- `./stella_sync.js --img ~/shapcap/test/m8.png`: local platesolving for one image

 TODO
 ---